max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 #### Technical contradiction

-Firstly we have to identify the high level Technical Contradictions (**TC**) The technical contradiction is the central concept of ARIZ and identifies the

-in the form:
+Firstly we have to identify the high level Technical Contradictions (**TC**) The technical contradiction is the central concept of ARIZ and identifies the technical obstacle we have to overcome using invention.
+According to ARIZ we put the TC in the form:

 	IF [brief solution description]
 	THEN [positive results]
 	BUT [negative consequences]

-We should identify at least two TCs describing opposite solutions, for example using wired and wireless solution.
+We should identify at least two TCs describing opposite solutions, for example using wired and wireless connection.
-Both of them have positive results and negative consequences.
+Both of them should have positive results and negative consequences.

-Draw the TCs diagrams according to the notation inherited from TRIZ and reworked.
+Draw the TCs diagrams according to the reworked ARIZ notation.

-# ...
-Add notation here
 ![IM notation](IM_notation.png)

 TCs could be used to find the recommended TRIZ principle using the [TC table](https://docs.google.com/spreadsheets/d/1x6LbsFmVpPGD1LbLMwTWprrvV5PQQDLLoWGGCdHqn4Y/edit#gid=298366498)